-Rent a holiday apartment, home or cottage in the Blue Mountains: from $28 per night
+Rent a holiday home, apartment or cottage in the Blue Mountains from just $49 per night

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in the Blue Mountains